Guide

 According to DIN 31051 maintenance is defined as "combination of all technical and administrative measures as well as the management measures during the life-cycle of the object being considered, required to maintain its fully functional condition or to return it to this condition so that it can perform the required function".Spindle maintenance includes servicing, inspection, repair and improvement.
 When devising maintenance, consideration is given to the internal and external requirements of the company, as well as the repair strategies, and repair objectives are tailored to the objectives of the company.BILDSpindle maintenance is often offered under spindle servicing as a service.
 This encompasses, for example, the removal and installation of the spindle, checking and optimisation of the bearings, repair of the spindles or balancing of the spindle unit.Detailed steps of the procedure are outlined in an overview of the repair services provided by Spindeldoctor:1. …

 Electrical motors are most commonly used as spindle drives.
 Depending on the requirements on the machine tool, 3 different types of rotational electrical motors can be employed here: The DC motor, the synchronous motor and the asynchronous motor.
 Externally excited DC motors have high torsional stiffness under load when regulated and can vary their speed significantly.
-For this reason they have long been employed as the main drives in machine tools.
-The stationary exciter field is generated in the motor stators in separately excited DC motors.
-The conductor windings are located on the rotor of the motor and must therefore be supplied through brushes as a sliding contacts, which means that motor maintenance is required.
-Synchronous and asynchronous motors are three-phase electrical motors.
-Asynchronous motors are normally used in machine tools in conjunction with stepped-gear transmission systems.
-There is a trend towards using regulated synchronous motors and regulated asynchronous motors as main drives. …
+For this reason they have long been employed as the main drives in machine tools. …

 Alongside the mounting of the feed spindle and the rotary table, as well as the guides on the work table, the mounting of the main spindle is one of the most important components in the machine tool and is responsible for accepting and transferring the forces.The spindle mounting must fulfil the requirements for machine tools.
 These can be expressed as high working accuracy and high performance over an extended period of time, with low manufacturing and operating costs.In order to fulfil these requirements, spindle mountings have the following features:Exact positioning with low feed forces through low friction and low stick-slipCompliance with the accuracy over an extended period of time through low wear and resistance to being abradedLow positional changes of the components being fed, due to a high degree of stiffness and lack of playAvoidance of the machine tool chattering through good damping in supporting and movement directionsBased on their physical principle or the type of lubrication, the build-up of the lubricating film or the build-up of force, spindle mountings are subdivided as follows:Hydrodynamic,HydrostaticAerostaticElectromagneticRoller bearingRoller bearings represent the most commonly used bearing system for spindle mountings.
 The multitude of positive characteristics of the bearing, particularly the international standardisation, the relatively simple calculation and the simple selection by means of catalogues, are responsible for this development. …

 The spindle run-time defines the operating time of the working spindle in the machine tool.
 The run-time is the number of hours for which the spindle has rotated within the course of processing, similar to the mileage of a car.
-This determines the value of the spindle when sold.The servicing intervals are based on the run-time as this provides the time for which the spindle has actually been stressed, in contrast to the switch-on time.
-In modern machines the run-time is automatically logged and recorded for evaluation. …
+This determines the value of the spindle when sold.The servicing intervals are based on the run-time as this provides the time for which the spindle has actually been stressed, in contrast to the switch-on time. …

 The service life of the tool spindle is largely dependent on the service life of the spindle bearings, the components most affected by wear.
 The nominal service life calculation for roller bearings is based on fatigue theory.
 During operating times the roller surfaces of the bearing are subjected to cyclical compressive stresses, which result in the failure of the bearing after a foreseeable period due to fatigue.
 Moisture, inadequate lubrication or contamination, which result in wear and rust formation, are largely disregarded by this theory.
 For this reason, the calculated service life does not generally apply reliably to practical situations.Alongside the pure fatigue period, the calculation of the period of use, which takes account of the external factors, is more relevant. …